What Materials Can Block a Wi-Fi Signal?

 - Wi-Fi enabled device like a smartphone, tablet, laptop, or desktop with Wi-Fi adapter

-- Program to analyze the strength of the wireless signal (preferably in dBm).
-You will need to find a program that works with your wireless device and operating system.
+- Program or app to analyze the strength of the wireless signal (preferably in dBm).
+You will need to find one that works with your wireless device and operating system.
+Try searching for things like "wifi analyzer" or "wifi strength meter."

 Blocking materials to test.
 Note: While it may not be possible with all materials, ideally you should test sheets/pieces of material that are all approximately the same size.
 While it is obviously not possible to cut up steel or glass baking pans, you can use scissors or a utility knife to cut materials like aluminum foil, cardboard, or plastic so each test sheet is the same size.
 Some material suggestions include: